khulnasoft/ThreatMatrix/docs/source/Contribute.md

 ## How to add a new Plugin

-IntelX was designed to ease the addition of new plugins.
+ThreatMatrix was designed to ease the addition of new plugins.
 With a simple python script you can integrate your own engine or integrate an external service in a short time.

 There are two possible cases:
 1. You are creating an entirely new Plugin, meaning that you actually wrote python code